Jesse James Hollywood: Life as a fugitive

-He was profiled on America's Most Wanted in September 2000 and June 2004, and twice in 2005 after he was captured.
-The story was featured on NBC's Dateline.He developed a relationship with Marcia Reis, and in November 2004 she got pregnant.
+He was profiled on America's Most Wanted in September 2000 and June 2004, and twice in 2005 after he was captured, as well as Unsolved Mysteries in August 2001.
+The story was also featured on NBC's Dateline.

+He developed a relationship with Marcia Reis, and in November 2004 she got pregnant.
 Hollywood thought her pregnancy would prevent him from being extradited to the United States, as he believed Brazilian law included a provision that protected the father of a native Brazilian from extradition.
 This had been true, but the law was changed after the international controversy involving fugitive criminal Ronnie Biggs.
 Additionally, since he had arrived in the country with a false passport he was an illegal immigrant, which meant he could be deported regardless of his fathering a child with a native Brazilian.

 United States authorities worked with Brazilian agents and discovered that Hollywood was planning to meet a cousin at a mall.
 He was arrested by Brazilian authorities in Saquarema in March 2005.
 In July 2005 Reis gave birth to Hollywood's son, named John Paul Hollywood-Reis.

-In 2005, on the same day Jesse James Hollywood was arrested in Brazil, his father was arrested for manufacturing the illicit narcotic GHB, but the charge was later thrown out of court.
-Jack Hollywood remained in custody on an outstanding 2002 warrant for a marijuana-related charge, and later received 18 months in an Arizona prison.
+In 2005, on the same day that Jesse James Hollywood was arrested in Brazil, his father was arrested for manufacturing the illicit narcotic GHB, but the charge was later thrown out of court.
+Jack Hollywood remained in custody on an outstanding 2002 warrant for a marijuana-related charge and later received 18 months in an Arizona prison.

-In their South America-based book of correspondence Five Years, Christian Kracht and David Woodard frequently discuss Jesse James Hollywood’s predicament between the years 2004 and 2006.Markowitz, S., & Glatzer, J., My Stolen Son: The Nick Markowitz Story (New York: Berkley Books, 2010), pp. 205–206.

 While Hollywood had been in Brazil, all of the other participants in the murder were arrested and tried.
-Ryan Hoyt is currently on death row at San Quentin State Prison.
+Ryan Hoyt was on death row at San Quentin State Prison when his sentence was commuted to life in prison in January 2024.
 Graham Pressley was released from the California Youth Authority Facility in 2007.
 By July 2, 2013, Jesse Rugge had been granted parole.
 William Skidmore was released in April 2009 after serving 9 years behind bars for the kidnapping.